Swift

 Returns the container metadata and outputs a list of objects.

 One query outputs a list that can contain up to 10,000 objects.
-If there are more objects, use additional queries with query parameters marker
+If there are more objects, use additional queries with query-parameters marker и limit

 .